 Take a look at this article to find out how much water you should drink based on weight, age, and gender.

 Essential oils are highly concentrated liquids that contain aromatic compounds from a specific variety of plants.

-Very often the pain is caused by an external compression exerted on the head by hats, bandanas, headbands or simply by a tail or a bun that is too tight.
+Very often the pain is caused by an external compression exerted on the head by hats, bandanas, headbands, or simply by a ponytail too tight.

 Therefore, be careful to reduce the pressure caused by these external factors, which are generally ignored.

 Massaging specific points on the head and neck can help relieve tension and reduce headaches.